Lawn Scarification - Thatch Removal Service

 When receiving a quotation, Lawn Master can help you to choose the best time to scarify your lawn.
 This would be based on the grass type, current weather conditions and the time of year.

 It is best to combine scarification with other operations, such as over-seeding and top dressing.
 However, scarification is the first process that must be completed before considering these additional options.

-Lawn Master uses the latest pedestrian machines, which have bladed drums with tungsten tips that rotate at very high speed to pull out the thatch layer from turf.
+Lawn Master uses the latest pedestrian machines, which have bladed drums with tungsten tips that rotate at very high speed to pull out the thatch layer from the turf.